FIVE SNAZZ BOYS SPOTTED ON THE RUFIKOPF

 S U N D A Y, 2 A P R I L

 Heard him speak to the waitresses at breakfast.
-It really is a nice voice, and he sounds quite old (surely he's 18?).
+It really is a nice voice, and he sounds quite old.
+Surely he's 18?
 We left as he left.
 I whizzed upstairs to parents' room to look out of the windows, and saw him in his red anorak below.
-His skis are black with a red band.
-He looked pretty fab, he really did.
+His skis are black with a red band - he looked fab, he really did.

-All of us went to the Rufikopf - no queue because everyone was at church.
+All of us went to the Rufikopf - no queue because everyone at church.
 The snow was too thick for good skiing and we went desperately slowly because of Bill.
-It was the first time he'd ever been off the nursery slopes and he did marvellously well.
+It was the first time he'd been off the nursery slopes and he did marvellously well.
 They stopped off at the restaurant while the rest of us whizzed down.
-Then who should we see but the French family with five snazz boys!
-They're marvellous skiers, although the one in horrible tight corduroy pants nearly knocked Ma over.
+Then who should we see but that French family with the five snazz boys - they're marvellous skiers but the one in tight corduroy pants nearly knocked Ma over.

-Back in the sitting room who was there but Dutronc in his dark little corner again.
+Back in the sitting room who was there but Dutronc in his dark little corner.
 His parents came in, and Ma told me the most FAB thing: she heard his mother say to him, "du sitzt immer im Dunkel".
 Adorable, and true.

 Some fab looks at lunch, then we all went out onto the terrace to bask in the sun.
 Dutronc suddenly picked up some snow, made it into a snowball and threw it to the left: it went miles.
 I think he's 6'1".
 Then taxi to Zurs, and queued for the Hexenboden.
-A wonderful ski but I fell over more than usual - the trouble is, I like going terribly fast even in thick snow.
-Back at 4.30.
+A wonderful ski but I fell over more than usual.
+The trouble is, I like going terribly fast even in thick snow.